imatheria/Texter/README.md

 ### Have Texter auto-load your stuff

 Texter tries to auto-load every required file from server.
-So if you give a path to the filename,  say `< image: examples/images/sand_seamless.jpg >` , it looks for it on the server next to the texter.html file in the specified folder, as you can find in the examples folder.
+So if you give a path to the filename, say `< image: examples/images/sand_seamless.jpg >` , it looks for it on the server next to the texter.html file in the specified folder.

 To auto-load a script from server, just place it in the URL behind a `?`, as seen in the examples above.